-The Bachelor of Fine Arts degree in dance performance is accredited by the National Association of Schools of Dance.
+Southern Methodist University is an accredited institutional member of the National Association of Schools of Dance.
 Successful completion of this program will enhance the student’s personal growth as well as technical development in ballet, modern dance and jazz dance.
-The degree requires 73 credit hours in dance, of which a minimum of 38 are in studio training.
-The remaining 35 credit hours provide students with the opportunity to develop scholarly and creative abilities in dance and related areas of interest.
+The degree requires 80 credit hours in dance, of which a minimum of 44 credit hours are in technique and the remaining 36 credit hours provide students with the opportunity to develop scholarly and creative abilities in dance and related areas of interest.

 The faculty expects dance majors to apply themselves scholastically and to assume responsibilities conscientiously.
 Students are required to maintain a minimum GPA of 2.7 in dance courses to continue in the dance major.
 Grades lower than C are not acceptable in any required dance course and will necessitate a repeat enrollment.
 If requirements are not met, the student is placed on academic probation.
 To be eligible for scholarship, students are required to maintain a minimum cumulative GPA of 2.7 in dance courses and be enrolled in a minimum of six credit hours in dance.
 Full participation in the program and in division performances is expected of every student who receives a merit scholarship award.
 Performance studies and production activities take precedence over dance work outside of the division.

 High standards of discipline and execution are essential for artistic growth, progress and success.
 Regular class attendance, attendance at auditions, classroom and theatre etiquette, punctuality and attendance at student meetings are essential.
-Students meet with individual faculty at midterm for a progress report and to establish individual goals.
+Students meet with individual faculty at midterm to receive a progress report and to establish individual goals.
 At the close of each term, each student receives a performance evaluation by the collective faculty.
-Various aspects of a student’s work are examined, including technical progress, capacity for and commitment to class work, personal growth and maturity, attitude, academic performance, production support, program participation, performance artistry, and weight control.
+Various aspects of a student’s work are examined, including technical progress, capacity for and commitment to class work, personal growth and maturity, attitude, academic performance, production support, program participation, performance artistry, and health and fitness.
 When standards are not met, a student is advised that significant improvement must take place to remain in the program.
-Poor critiques may result in immediate dismissal from the dance major program, and/or loss of dance scholarship funding.
-All dance scholarships are reviewed annually.
-Further details on standards and requirements for the dance major are included in the Division of Dance Student Handbook.
+Poor critiques may result in probationary measures and/or loss of dance scholarship funding.
+All dance scholarships are reviewed each term.
+Further details on the standards and requirements for the dance major are included in the Division of Dance Student Handbook, which is available online.